nais/doc/docs/security/auth/wonderwall.md

     If you're **not** using `nav-dekoratoren`, see [5.2 Session Refresh](#52-session-refresh) for details.

-=== "Azure AD"
+=== "Entra ID"

     | Maximum Lifetime | Inactivity Timeout |
     |------------------|--------------------|
     | 10 hours         | ❌ No timeout       |

-    For Azure AD, if you have users actively working beyond the maximum session lifetime (which they generally shouldn't), consider notifying them before their session expires.
+    For Entra ID, if you have users actively working beyond the maximum session lifetime (which they generally shouldn't), consider notifying them before their session expires.

     You can make use of the [session metadata endpoint](#51-session-metadata) to track the session's state.